Melissa Essential Oil

 Latin name Melissa officinalis - Family Labiatae (Lamiaceae)

 “The essential oil from the lemon balm plant is generally known to aromatherapists as melissa.
 They use its soothing properties to disperse depression and black thoughts.
-Add five or six drops of melissa to a hot bath.” -The New Age Herbalist (If you have sensitive skin, reduce the amount or avoid altogether.
+Add five or six drops of melissa to a hot bath.”
+The New Age Herbalist (If you have sensitive skin, reduce the amount or avoid altogether.
 In any case, we would suggest starting out with less and be sure to do a skin test first.
-Also see Special Precautions (below).)
+Also see Precautions / Contraindications section below.)

 Oil Selection Guide